Wave equation: Inhomogeneous wave equation in one dimension

-Other coordinate systems

-In three dimensions, the wave equation, when written in elliptic cylindrical coordinates, may be solved by separation of variables, leading to the Mathieu differential equation.

 Further generalizations

 Elastic waves

 The elastic wave equation (also known as the Navier–Cauchy equation) in three dimensions describes the propagation of waves in an isotropic homogeneous elastic medium.
 Most solid materials are elastic, so this equation describes such phenomena as seismic waves in the Earth and ultrasonic waves used to detect flaws in materials.
 While linear, this equation has a more complex form than the equations given above, as it must account for both longitudinal and transverse motion: